 So how do you get started?
-Where can you find a quick 101 course on how to use this framework?
+Where can you find a complete course on how to use this framework?

 Glad you asked.

-I just published a Complete Mezzanine Tutorial on Skillshare (and Udemy) that will take you from the simple Mezzanine installation to a responsive and modern, three-page blog with dynamic data, forms, etc., all the while teaching you the ins and outs of Mezzanine!
+My course over at Learn Mezzanine CMS will take you from the simple Mezzanine installation to a responsive and modern, three-page blog with dynamic data, forms, etc., all the while teaching you the ins and outs of Mezzanine!

 Here's the intro video to the course: